 - ½ tsp sea salt

-- ¼ cup semi-solid coconut oil see Recipe Steps for a picture
+- ¼ cup semi-solid coconut oil (see Recipe Steps above for a photo)

 - ¼ cup coconut sugar